UCLA-MDSH/ucla-mdsh.github.io/pages/FAQ.md

 **Q**: I was rejected by the MDSH program, am I able to request feedback regarding my application?\
 **A**: We acknowledge the effort required to submit an application to our program and thank each applicant for their attention to creating a high-quality submission.
 Due to the volume of applications, we do not provide individual feedback on the quality of applicants nor provide suggestions on how to strengthen future applications.
 We do, however, encourage you to strengthen your application and apply again in the future.

+**Q**: What is the admission rate of the MDSH program?\
+**A**: The MDSH program was established in 2023-2024 and no data is available yet.
+Program statistics, when available, will be published by [UCLA Graduate Division](https://grad.ucla.edu/programs/school-of-public-health/biostatistics-department/data-science-in-health/).

 ### International Students

 **Q**: What type of Visa can international students receive? \
-**A**: Graduate students taking at least 8 credit hours in Fall, Winter, and Spring quarters are considered full-time for visa reporting purposes.
+**A**: Graduate students taking at least 8 credit hours, equivalent of 2 MDSH courses, in Fall, Winter, and Spring quarters are considered full-time for F1 visa reporting purposes.

 **Q**: Are international students in this program eligible for OPT?\
 **A**: Yes.
 Students also qualify for the [STEM OPT extension](https://www.uscis.gov/working-in-the-united-states/students-and-exchange-visitors/optional-practical-training-extension-for-stem-students-stem-opt).